Issues related to coronavirus (COVID-19) affecting the delivery of council services will be posted here. Please check below for the latest updates.

 Please familiarise yourself with and continue to follow NHS Scotland and Scottish Government advice.

-If you need help you can call us on is 0141 276 1185 (operational 09:00 - 17:00 hours 7 days a week).
+If you need help you can call us on is 0141 276 1185 (operational 09:00 - 17:00 hours Monday to Friday).
 If you do not receive an answer then you can leave a message and someone will call you back.

 If you are able to send us an email then you can email us at Shielding Response.